ethereum/ethereum-org-website/src/content/dao/index.md

 ### Reputation-based membership {#reputation-based-membership}

-Reputation represents ‘proof-of-work’ and grants voting power, but unlike shares - no ownership, and members do not have a claim on the treasury.
-Unlike liquid tokens, reputation cannot be bought, sold, transferred or delegated - it is only earned, but it can also be slashed.
-Reputation-based DAOs do not require reputation or tokens for someone to submit a proposal for on-chain voting, it is permissionless.
-Prospective members can freely submit proposals to join the DAO, and in exchange for their contributions request to receive reputation and tokens as a reward.
+Reputation represents proof of participation and grants voting power in the DAO.
+Unlike token or share-based membership, reputation-based DAOs don't transfer ownership to contributors.
+Reputation cannot be bought, transferred or delegated; DAO members must earn reputation through participation.
+On-chain voting is permissionless and prospective members can freely submit proposals to join the DAO and request to receive reputation and tokens as a reward in exchange for their contributions.
-Due to their unique nature, wich doesn't share the constraints of token governance, reputation-based systems allow DAOs to expand to multiple networks and conduct cross-chain governance, without relying on bridges.
-That paired with holographic consensus also allows for DAOs to scale without compromising on resiliency.

-_Typical for decentralized development and governance of protocols and dApps, but also well suited to a diverse set of organizations like charities, worker collectives, investment clubs, etc._
+_Typically used for decentralized development and governance of protocols and dApps, but also well suited to a diverse set of organizations like charities, worker collectives, investment clubs, etc._

 #### A famous example {#reputation-example}

-[DXdao](https://DXdao.eth.link) – DXdao is a global sovereign collective that has been building and governing decentralized protocols and applications since 2019.
-It leverages reputation-based governance and holographic consensus to coordinate and mananage funds trustlessly.
-It's not possible for anyone to buy they way into influencing its future.
+[DXdao](https://DXdao.eth.link) – DXdao is a global sovereign collective building and governing decentralized protocols and applications since 2019.
+It leverages reputation-based governance and holographic consensus to coordinate and manage funds, meaning no one can buy their way into influencing its future.

 ## How do DAOs work? {#how-daos-work}